edgedb/edgedb/docs/clients/99_graphql/index.rst

 EdgeDB supports `GraphQL queries`__ natively out of the box.
-Not everything that can be expressed in EdgeQL can easily be queried using GraphQL, but generally for complex queries it is useful to set up Views and use GraphQL to query them.
+Not everything that can be expressed in EdgeQL can easily be queried using GraphQL, but generally for complex queries it is useful to set up expression aliases and use GraphQL to query them.

-EdgeDB exposes the Types and :ref:`ref_datamodel_views` for GraphQL querying.
-Types and Views from thee ``default`` module are exposed using their short names, whereas items from another module use the module name as a prefix.
+EdgeDB exposes the Types and :ref:`ref_datamodel_aliases` for GraphQL querying.
+Types and expression aliases from the ``default`` module are exposed using their short names, whereas items from another module use the module name as a prefix.

 Here's an example of configuration that will set up GraphQL access to the database: